-7. As set out in Appendix 6, the key aspect of averaging the models will be to average the ratio of the slope to the constant term, from each year's model.
+8. As set out in Appendix 6, the key aspect of averaging the models will be to average the ratio of the slope to the constant term, from each year's model.
 These ratios are equivalent to the reciprocals of the CWV intercepts.

-8. Prior to the averaging, any Gas Demand EUC Models giving non-negative slopes on initial analysis (excluding the warmest weather from the regression), will be re-fitted to the entire data set.
+9. Prior to the averaging, any Gas Demand EUC Models giving non-negative slopes on initial analysis (excluding the warmest weather from the regression), will be re-fitted to the entire data set.
 Any positive slopes remaining will be set to zero.
-This has become established practice.

-9. The following approach will be taken in 2022 with respect to non-statistically significant (at the 95% confidence level) weekend effects:
+10. The following approach will be taken with respect to non-statistically significant (at the 95% confidence level) weekend effects: